Tribhanga (film): Plot

 Milan tries to convince Anu that Nayan was unaware of her struggle, which Anu questions since all of it happened right under her mother's nose.
+However, she becomes conflicted after seeing footage of Nayan expressing remorse for failing her daughter.

 Anu later overhears Masha talking with her mother-in-law, and discovers that Masha is pregnant with a boy.
-Masha admits that her in-laws were not going to accept her child if it was a girl.
-Anu is angered by this, and asks Masha why she chooses to stay with such a family.
-Masha admits it's so her child will at least have a father, and he won't be bullied like she was.
-She reveals to Anu about how she was mocked at school because her mother had multiple boyfriends.
-Anu is shocked by this, and asks Masha why she never complained about it.
+Masha admits that her in-laws were not going to accept her child if it was a girl, though she and Deepak had planned to somehow convince them if that was the case.
+Anu is angered by this, and asks why Masha chooses to stay with such a family.
+Masha admits it's so her child will at least have a father and a normal family structure, and he won't be bullied like she was.
+She reveals to Anu how she was shamed at school, even by one of her teachers, because her mother had multiple boyfriends.
+Anu is shocked, and asks Masha why she never complained about it.
 Masha retorts that all of this happened right under Anu's nose, yet she never noticed.

 Anu realizes that she did exactly what her mother did, and feels guilty for the way she has treated Nayan.
-She admits that parents are still human beings who can make mistakes and flawed decisions, and apologizes to Masha.
-She hopes to reconcile with Nayan but soon after this, Nayan passes away.
+She accepts that parents are still human beings who can make mistakes and flawed decisions because they don't know everything, and apologizes to Masha.
+She hopes to reconcile with her mother but soon after this, Nayan passes away.
+Anu and Robindro invite Milan to help them perform their mother's last rights, finally making peace with Nayan's memory.

 Six months later, Milan arrives at Anu's house on her birthday to deliver her the first copy of Nayan's autobiography, titled "Tribhanga", a standing pose in Odissi with which Anu describes herself.